ngocdung03/data-science-path/dataquest-data-scientist-python/Machine-learning/note-ml.md

     - alternative ways of clustering data without using centroids?

 ## Decision Tree
 - One of the major advantages of decision trees is that they can pick up nonlinear interactions between variables in the data that linear regression can't.
 In our bear wrestling example, a decision tree can pick up on the fact that you should only wrestle large bears when escape is impossible, whereas a linear regression would have had to weigh both factors in the absence of the other.
+Other advantages:
+    - Easy to interpret
+    - Able to handle multiple types of data
+    - Main disadvantag: tendency to overfit
 - Data documentation: http://archive.ics.uci.edu/ml/datasets/Adult
 - Entropy refers to disorder.
 The more "mixed together" 1s and 0s are, the higher the entropy.
 - Information gain